 AI that doesn't understand duende or sevillanas 🤖

 There is talk of artificial intelligence to optimize agricultural resources, but in many towns, the biggest technological achievement of the year has been changing the sign on the fair booth.
-While chatbots answer questions about drip irrigation, the mayor still manages subsidies with a 1998 Excel spreadsheet.
-The paradox is that you can ask an app to sing you a soleá, but you can't ask it to process a rental subsidy without the system crashing.
+While chatbots answer questions about drip irrigation, the mayor still manages subsidies with an Excel spreadsheet from 1998.
+The paradox is that you can ask an app to sing you a soleá, but not to process a rental subsidy without the system crashing.
 So, while the moon continues to illuminate the tablaos, unemployment will keep standing guard in the INEM queue.